 Pomegranates are delicious and juicy, but they can often be messy and hard to open.
 Until now!
-Here is fantastic kitchen hack that will show you how to cut a pomegranate easily and without a mess!
+Here is fantastic kitchen hack that will show you how to cut open a pomegranate easily and without a mess!

 When I was a kid we had a neighbor with a big pomegranate tree that hung over his fence and onto the sidewalk.
 He gave all the neighborhood kids permission to pick as many as they could while they were in season.
 I LOVED those pomegranates… but my mom wasn’t a huge fan!